 To configure this node:

-- In the InputFields property, specify the name of one or more fields from the input data set that you want to include in the output.
+- In the InputFields property, select or type the name of one or more fields from the input data set that you want to include in the output.
 Any input fields that you do not specify in this property will not be output when the node is run.
 For each field that you specify, each unique value within that field will be listed in a separate row in the output, along with a count of how many times the value occurs.
-If you want to specify more than one field, separate the field names with a comma.

 - In the ResultField property, you can choose to specify a name for the output field that will contain the count for each value.
 If you do not specify a different value, the default value of "Count" will be used.

 - By default, the node will sort the output by frequency of occurrence, listing the most common values first.
 If you would prefer to sort by the input values, rather than by occurrence, set the SortResults property to False.